not-kennethreitz/elephant/README.rst

 Search and query functionality is all provided by a backing Elastic Search server.
 Everything is immediately replicated to S3 as JSON documents.

-Simplicity — full-text search, HTTP, persitience, data portability.
+Simplicity — full-text search, HTTP, persistence, data portability.

 Usage
 -----